automategreen/home-controller/Readme.md

 #### Insteon.sendCommand(command, [timeout,] callback)

-Send comand to PLM function (/3) on the gateway
+Send command to PLM function (/3) on the gateway

 `command` can either be the string (hex byte) for the PLM command or can be the command object with a raw property